A Clear Path to Girl Scouts Camp

 Need for Early Expectation-Setting

-A desire to understand expectations and requirements before committing.
+Parents didn't fully understand camp expectations and requirements before committing.

 How Might We...